jobindjohn/vivaplus_v0.2/docs/model/data-structure.md

 # Model Data Structure

-The goal is to structure all the model data in such a way that it enables collaborative development of the model, which is one of the motivations of having an open model.
+The goal is to structure  model data  such that it enables collaborative development of the model, which is one of the motivations of having an open model.
 To facilitate this, we try to have identifiers of model data to be persistent (does not change over time) and unique (no mismatches or clashes).

 A brief overview of identifier numbering scheme for the model parts and include file structuring of the model data is given below.

 ## Identifiers